Skip to main content

 This allows you run Zeek on a packet trace as follows:

-You can also perform more elaborate packet filtering by going through the pcap parser:
+You can also perform more elaborate packet filtering after light-weight decapsulation:

 Read the in-depth blog post for more details about the inner workings of the shell operator.